ohinder/OnePhase.jl/to_do.md

 Short term:

-- do commit
+*- remain feasible to bounds and make sure we start sufficiently feasible (perhaps compute max infeasiblity)* *- fix fixed variables *

+- *fix error with predicted reduction of complementarity*
+- **stabilization should prioritize complementarity if dual is small and comp not satisfied**
+- *measure complementarity in output in relative terms*

+- split up parameters i.e. initialization parameters etc ...

-- run on sherlock
+- install IPOPT on sherlock

 - KKT system S_diag and X_diag as variables

-- *first stable step find optimal delta*
-- fix delta recording in output
-- delta, flags, was the last iteration a failure?
 - increase delta when ever there is any sort of failure

-- *fix error with predicted reduction of complementarity*

 - add option to move dual and primal iterates independently